Rémy Martin Bottle Catalogue (last updated: June 30, 2022)

 1. Stars and VS

 — 1a.
-Two and three star cognaçaise bottles
+Three star cognaçaise bottles

 — 1b.
 Three star petite fine champagne bottles